Capital Gains Tax Canada Calculator: Everything You Need to Know

 • Capital losses carried forward to offset future gains.

-Tips for Minimizing Capital Gains Tax in Canada
+Tips for Minimizing CGT in Canada

 • Hold assets for the long term to benefit from gradual appreciation.